Functional Medicine has been gaining popularity in recent years, but what exactly is it?

 There could be a number of reasons, such as excess oestrogen, fluoride, soya in the diet, or heavy metals.

-It’s also not concerned whether the thyroxine in the blood is being used effectively by the body.
+It’s also not concerned as to whether the thyroxine in the blood is being used effectively by the body.

 Thyroxine needs to be converted into a slightly different form before it can be used, and if the body can’t do this, thyroxine levels can appear to be perfectly normal but we’re not reaping the benefits.